Natasha-kush/JAVA_DSA_Programs/README.md

 # Java_DSA_Programs
-This repository includes DSA and JAVA programs written in Java that a beginner should practice in order to develop common logic.
+This repository includes DSA and JAVA programs written in Java.